opendatahub-io/opendatahub.io/pages/arch.md

 ---
 layout: arch
-title: Deploying and Managing Artificial Intelligence Services using the Open Data Hub Project on Openshift Container Platform
+title: Deploying and Managing Artificial Intelligence Services using the Open Data Hub Project on OpenShift Container Platform
 permalink: /arch
 ---
 ## Abstract

-The purpose of this document is to provide guidelines and considerations for installing and managing AI services using Open Data Hub on Openshift Container Platform.Deploying and Managing Artificial Intelligence Services using the Open Data Hub Project on Openshift Container Platform.
+The purpose of this document is to provide guidelines and considerations for installing and managing AI services using Open Data Hub on OpenShift Container Platform.Deploying and Managing Artificial Intelligence Services using the Open Data Hub Project on OpenShift Container Platform.

 ## Comments and Feedback